 If your case gets dismissed, there would be no recovery against the at-fault party for you or other survivors harmed by your loved one’s wrongful death.
 Like with an injury claim, the court could refuse to allow your case to go before a jury, effectively preventing you from recovering an appropriate payout based on what happened to you and your family.

 How New York’s No-Fault Laws Can Affect Your Case

-In New York, car accident cases are regulated by the No-Fault Law.
+In New York, car accident cases are regulated by no-fault laws.
 This means that claims for medical expenses and lost earnings are submitted to:

-The application for No-Fault Benefits (Form NF-2) must be filed within thirty (30) days of the date of the accident.
-Accordingly, the time limit for filing for No-Fault benefits is another critical deadline that must be met in a timely manner.
+The application for no-fault benefits (Form NF-2) must be filed within 30 days of the date of the accident.
+Accordingly, the time limit for filing for no-fault benefits is another critical deadline that must be met in a timely manner.